-In the "Challenging Research" category, document review is conducted after the completion of a preliminary screening if required.
-Reviews in the "Challenging Research (Exploratory) "category were conducted in a comprehensive review format up to the 2021 funding year, but the two-stage document review format will be used for the 2022 funding year and thereafter.
+\1 In the "Challenging Research" category, document review is conducted after the completion of a preliminary screening if required.
+Reviews in the "Challenging Research (Exploratory)" category were conducted in a comprehensive review format up to the 2021 funding year, but the two-stage document review format has been used from the 2022 funding year.